crypto-sentiment/crypto_sentiment_demo_app/README.md

 - check scheduler logs: `docker-compose logs scheduler`
 - additionally, you can check the number of records in the `news_titles` and `model_predictions` tables (they will be growing in time).
 For that, launch [PGAdmin](), navigate to Servers -> <SERVER_NAME> (e.g. "Docker Compose") -> Databases -> <DB_NAME> (e.g. "cryptotitles_db"), then select Tools -> Query Tool and type your SQL: `select count(*) from news_titles`.

+### MLflow

+You can check your ML experiments and models by visiting http://<server-ip>:8500/.

 ### Label Studio

 Source: [`crypto_sentiment_demo_app/label_studio/`](crypto_sentiment_demo_app/label_studio/)